Security recommendations

 -

 Follow the instructions at Managing Dependabot alerts for you repository to turn on Dependabot alerts.
-Once enabled, you can view vulnerabilities under the security tab.
+Once enabled, you can view vulnerabilities under the Security tab.

 ⭐ Recommended: Enable Automatic Dependency Updates